 Sure, it’s been merely a week since Halloween, and officially winter will only start on December 22nd, but let’s face it, winter really is just round the corner: see the temperatures forecasted for next week!
-Whether or not it’s your first winter in Canada, there are a few things you need to know to prepare for winter conditions on the road.
+Whether or not it’s your first year in Canada, there are a few things you need to know to prepare for winter conditions on the road.

 Winter or studded tires are compulsory in Quebec, from December 15th to March 15th.
 Four seasons tires do not count as winter tires: your tires must carry the snow flake logo.